Improve writing skills for kids

 Touch-typing speeds up writing, allowing a child to write at the same pace as he or she is thinking.
 It can be a great way to encourage kids to do more writing outside of school, as it takes less time to write a brief email to a relative or compose a comment on social media.

 It helps children who struggle with learning difficulties too.
-They can avoid handwriting tasks and improve their spelling skills, as muscle memory in the hands automatizes the writing of high frequency words.
+They can avoid handwriting tasks and improve their spelling skills, as muscle memory in the hands automatizes the typing of high frequency words.

 Finding the right touch-typing course is key.
-Touch-type Read and Spell takes a multi-sensory and modular approach that allows each child to work through the course at a pace that is right for him or her.
-Hearing the words, seeing them on a screen and then learning to write them also improves sound-letter mapping and can help with reading skills.
+Touch-type Read and Spell takes a multi-sensory and modular approach that allows each child to work through the program at a pace that is right for him or her.
+Hearing the words, seeing them on a screen and then learning to type them also improves sound-letter mapping and can help with reading skills.

 Do you have any tips to add?
 Join the discussion by emailing our team!